exakat/php-dictionary/dictionary/iterator.ini.rst

 An iterator is an object which can be traversed with a foreach() loop.

 `Iterator` is an interface, which shall be implemented by objects.
-Ther are also a list of default iterators in the SPL extension.
+There are also a list of default iterators in the SPL extension.

 An iterator may be turned into an array, with the iterator_to_array() function.